Bathroom Moulding Ideas and Other Useful Things to Consider For a Remodel

-A small bathroom or guest bathroom encompassing 40-50 square feet could cost as little as $9,000.
-Jump to a master bathroom with 120 square feet or more, and costs can soar to $35,000.
+A small or guest bathroom encompassing 40-50 square feet could cost as little as $9,000.
+Jump to a primary bathroom with 120 square feet or more; costs can soar to $35,000.

-This again depends on the size of your space, but can also vary based on contractor availability, material availability, and whether you plan to do some or all of the work yourself (which typically takes longer if you’re learning as you go).
-Most contractors and interior designers indicate timeframes as short as three weeks and as long as seven weeks.
-It’s important to note that these estimates don’t involve a planning phase—you’ll typically want to have your layout, design, and materials (down to accessories like crown moulding and even window casings) chosen well ahead of beginning construction activities.
+Most contractors and interior designers indicate timeframes as short as three weeks and as long as seven weeks or more.
+It’s important to note that these estimates don’t involve a planning phase—you’ll typically want to have your layout, design, and materials, down to accessories like crown moulding and even window casings, chosen well ahead of beginning construction activities.

-Maybe you already know precisely how you want your renovated bathroom to look.
-But often, it doesn’t hurt to get some bathroom design ideas from various resources including Pinterest, magazines, friends, and even professionals who can help you accessorize your way to a look you’ll love.
-Here are a few big points to work out before you get to work.
+Maybe you already know precisely how you want your renovated bathroom to look, and you’ve been feeling really inspired by your bathroom moulding ideas.
+But it doesn’t hurt to get some bathroom design ideas from various resources, including Pinterest, magazines, friends, and even professionals who can help you accessorize your way to a look you’ll love.
+Here are a few significant points to work out before you get to work.

 Establish your color theme

 Start by looking at the color schemes in your house to establish a baseline and coordinate your overall palette.
-You may want to consider using a color wheel to gain a better understanding of how colors can work together effectively.
+You may consider using a color wheel to understand how colors can work together effectively.

-Once you’ve decided on potential schemes, it pays to get samples and paint the walls in spots so that you can see how colors not only work together but how they appear during different times of day in different kinds of lighting.
+Once you’ve decided on potential colors, it pays to get samples and paint the walls in spots to see how colors work together and appear during different times of day in different kinds of lighting.